AndreiRadchenko/ESPHome/gate_cover/README.md

-# Automatic gates integration to Home Assistant, HomeKit and Google Home
+# Automatic gate integration for Home Assistant, HomeKit and Google Home
-With the Sonoff Basic relay, magnetic door sensor and ESPHome, I'm got a full integration of automatic gates to Home Assistant, HomeKit and Google Home, with actual state displaying.
+With the Sonoff Basic relay, magnetic door sensor and ESPHome, I'm got a full integration of automatic gate for Home Assistant, HomeKit and Google Home, with actual state displaying.

 ## Result illustration

-Unfortunately, due to the war with the Russian fascists, which caused a humanitarian catastrophe in my city, I cannot shoot a actual video.
+Unfortunately, due to the war with the Russian fascists, which caused a humanitarian catastrophe in my town, I cannot shoot a actual video.
 That's why I'm referring on the video taken a few years ago.

 Watch on youtube: